SWARMHAUL REFERENCE REPUTATION SYSTEM

 Deployments that want zero-forgiveness omit the decay term entirely (λ = 0).

-When actor A first encounters actor B with no prior interaction history, A must compute an initial score.
-The self-estimate function takes whatever signals B can present:
+When actor A first encounters actor B with no prior interaction history, A computes an initial score:

 self_estimate(B) =